 Water Monitoring Strategy - NSW Coal Basins

-The strategy aims to collect groundwater data to identify the potential effects of extractive industries on water resources in NSW coal basins.
+The groundwater data collected will help identify the potential effects of extractive industries on water resources in NSW coal basins.

-- Contact Rob Brownbill, Project Manager, Department of Planning, Industry and Environment on 0428 688 954.
+- Contact Rob Brownbill, Lead Hydrogeologist, Department of Planning, Industry and Environment on 0428 688 954.